amallen1/social-proof/README.md

 ### What I learned

 I learned how to use CSS and Flexbox together a little more seamlessly.
-Thanks to this project, I also learned about file architecture when it comes to using SASS.
-I used to just use one Sass file but I'm learning for more complex projects and to be organized in general it's best to split files up.
+During this project I also learned about file architecture when it comes to using SASS.
+I used to just use one large Sass file but I'm learning for more complex projects and to be organized in general it's best to split files up.

 Also one of the biggest obstacles for me during this challenge was understanding when to use Flexbox vs Grid.
 Flexbox made it really easy to create the mobile version of the design, but I was a little overwhelemed when I had to implement the design for tablets and desktop screen sizes.
+I finally came to the conclusion that grid helped me to structure the layout of the design in the right places, and flexbox helped me to move them around within those containers so that it could look similar to the design.

 ### Continued development